manesqui/01-welcome/README.md

 You now have chicago_crime.csv and salaries.csv in your homework directory.
 There are several scripts, `police_officers.sh`, `police_names.sh`, `detectives.sh`, and `homicide.sh`.
 These have structures for each of the questions below, which you'll fill out.
 Follow one step at a time, replacing the `cat` on each line, to complete the scripts.
 When you're done, fill in SOLUTIONS, as directed.

+### Highest Salaries

+* The question you already answered in class: who makes the most?

 ### Police Officers of the City of Chicago

 * How many police officers are there in Chicago?